-For qualified property placed in service after September 10, 2001, an additional 30% special depreciation allowance applies for the first year the property was placed in service.
+For qualified property (defined below) placed in service during the tax year, an additional 30% special depreciation allowance applies for the first year the property is placed in service.
 Figure the special allowance by multiplying the depreciable basis of the property by 30%.
 To figure the depreciable basis, subtract from the business/investment portion of the cost or other basis of the property the total of the following amounts allocable to the property.

-- Section 179 expense deduction.

-- Deduction for removal of barriers to the disabled and the elderly.

-- · Disabled access credit.

-- Enhanced oil recovery credit.

-- Basis adjustment to investment credit property under section 50(c).
+- Section 179 expense deduction. - Deduction for removal of barriers to the disabled and the elderly. - Disabled access credit. - Enhanced oil recovery credit. - Credit for employer-provided childcare facilities and services. - Basis adjustment to investment credit property under section 50(c).